-In the last article I'd taken the time to point out, how during the days of Joseph, that the Egyptian kingdom was going through a major transition, when it came to those who were ruling their land.
-And it was during this time, that Egypt's history would reveal, that there would be a new family dynasty that would rise up, and for that moments time, change everything that the Egyptians were used to, when it came to their traditions, and family dynasties.
+In the last article I'd taken the time to point out, how during the days of Joseph, the Egyptian kingdom was going through a major transition, when it came to those, who were ruling their land.
+And it was during this time, Egypt's history would reveal, there would be a new family dynasty that had risen up.
+And it's for this reason, things would be different for the Egyptian nation.
+Because of this new dynasty, everything that the Egyptians were used to, when it came to their traditions, and family dynasties, would be drastically different.

-For starters, it was this Hyksos royal family dynasty, that had received favor (thanks to Joseph) from the One True God.
-The Hyksos kings were also the family dynasty, in which Joseph was promoted up under.
-Nonetheless, I hold true to the notion, that it's these types of little details, that need to be pointed out.
-Especially since we are now dealing with the transitioning of power, that's about to take place from within the Egyptian nation as a whole.
+Now personally, I think that the rise and fall of the Hyksos kingdom is very significant to the Israel nation.
+The reason why, deals with the fact, it was this Hyksos royal family dynasty that had received favor (thanks to Joseph) from the One True God.
+The Hyksos kings, were also the family dynasty, in which Joseph was promoted up under.
+Interesting to say the least, for it's these types of little details that need to be pointed out.
+Especially since we are now, dealing with the transitioning of power that's about to take place, from within the Egyptian nation as a whole.

-Now I'm pointing these things out, because we must not make the mistake of thinking, that this recorded account was dealing with one particular Pharaoh (like so many seem to believe).
-But what was taking place instead, is that Joseph and the Israelites (over time) were dealing with one particular royal family dynasty.
-A family dynasty (who wasn't Egyptian -- but foreigners) that ended up ruling the middle to lower parts of Egypt.
+Now I'm pointing these things out, because we must not make the mistake of thinking that this recorded account, was dealing with one particular Pharaoh (like so many seem to believe).
+But what was taking place instead, is that over time, Joseph and the Israelites were dealing with one particular royal family dynasty.
+A family dynasty, who wasn't Egyptian, but foreigners.
+And because of their usurpation, a family dynasty that ended up ruling the middle to lower parts of Egypt.

-Now keep in mind, that it wasn't necessarily important, when it comes to the Scriptures pointing out the genealogy of the Pharaohs, who ended up ruling Egypt during this time period -- especially since they all belong to the same royal dynasty.
-For one should be able to understand, that because of this family continuation amongst the Pharaohs, the relationship between Israel and that particular royal family dynasty which was known as the Fifteenth (and very possibly the Sixteenth as well) Royal Family Dynasties, simply would not have changed.
-For they knew and appreciated, all that Joseph had done for the Egyptian Kingdom up to this point.
+Now keep in mind, it wasn't necessarily important, when it comes to the Scriptures pointing out the genealogy of the Pharaohs, who ended up ruling parts of Egypt, during this time period, especially since they all belong to the same royal dynasty.
+For one should be able to understand that because of this family continuation, amongst the Pharaohs, the relationship between Israel and that particular royal family dynasty, which at the time, was known as the Fifteenth (and very possibly the Sixteenth as well) Royal Family Dynasties, simply would not have changed.
+And not only that, they knew and appreciated, all that Joseph had done for the Egyptian Kingdom up to that point.

-Now I also believe that the mentioning of Egypt's Sixteenth Family Dynasty -- also needed to be pointed out.
-For it's most likely, that altogether, the reign of the Hyksos kings had lasted throughout both of these two family dynasties, before they had eventually came to an end.
+Now I also believe, the mentioning of Egypt's Sixteenth Family Dynasty, also needed to be pointed out.
+For it's most likely that altogether, the reign of the Hyksos kings, had lasted throughout both of these two family dynasties, before they had eventually came to an end.

 Be that as it may, the fall of the Hyksos kings, wouldn't officially take place, until Egypt's Eighteenth Royal Family Dynasty had risen to power.
-And it would be this family dynasty, that would be ruled by a Pharaoh who was known as Ahmose I. Know that he was the brother of the last Pharaoh (who was known as Kamose) who'd ruled the Seventeenth Royal Dynasty before him.
+And it would be this family dynasty that would be ruled by a Pharaoh who was known as Ahmose I. He was the brother of the last Pharaoh (who was known as Kamose) who'd ruled the Seventeenth Royal Dynasty before him.

-Nonetheless, this is where I believe, that the Sacred Scriptures seem to pick up at, which would have been, shortly after the death of Joseph.
-Now it's at this time, that we are told how the Israelites were prospering from within the Egyptian kingdom:
+Nonetheless, this is where I believe, the Sacred Scriptures seem to pick up at, which would have been, shortly after the death of Joseph.
+It's at this time, we are told, how the Israelites were prospering from within the Egyptian kingdom:

 "Joseph died, along with all his brothers, and all that generation that had lived during his day.
 But in spite of this, the children of Israel were fruitful, as they'd increased abundantly, while multiplying, as they'd grew exceedingly mighty.
 And it's for this reason, that the land was filled with them." -- Exodus 1:6,7

-Now it would be because of this eventual decree, that the Egyptians ended up assigning taskmasters over them.
-And it was for this reason, that these taskmasters, had become their oppressors.
-For I want you to know, that the taskmasters would not only be in charge of the labor, that was forced upon the Israelites.
-But it would also be the taskmasters, who also acted as "tribute collectors."
+Now it would be because of this eventual decree, the Egyptians ended up assigning taskmasters over them.
+And it was for this reason, these taskmasters, would end up, becoming their oppressors.
+For I want you to know, the taskmasters would not only be in charge of the labor that was forced upon the Israelites.
+But it would also be the taskmasters, who also acted as tribute collectors.

-And again, this was a family dynasty that did not know what Joseph had done for the Egyptian kingdom.
+And again, this was a family dynasty that did not know what Joseph had done, for the Egyptian kingdom.
 And so therefore, from this point forward, things would change for the worse.
-And it was from within these unfortunate big changes, which were to come against the Israelites -- that made the mentioning of a new Pharaoh (Royal Dynasty) by the Sacred Scriptures, so vital for our journey.
+And it was from within these unfortunate big changes, which were to come against the Israelites that made the mentioning of a new Pharaoh (Royal Dynasty) by the Sacred Scriptures, so vital for our journey, from this point forward.

-Now remember, we are now journeying through a point in time, that's now dealing with Egypt's Eighteenth Royal Family Dynasty.
-Now I keep pointing this very crucial detail out, because some Bible scholars insist on making the claim, that the naming of the city "Rameses" -- is an indication, that this Scripture is pointing to the time period, that dealt with the Pharaoh that was known as Ramesses II.
-But I hold true to the notion, that this can't be the case -- since Ramesses didn't come along, until Egypt's Nineteenth Royal Family Dynasty, which took place some 150 years later.
+Now remember, we're now journeying through a point in time that's now dealing with Egypt's Eighteenth Royal Family Dynasty.
+Now I keep pointing this very crucial detail out, because some Bible scholars insist on making the claim that the naming of the city Rameses, is an indication that this Scripture is pointing to the time period that dealt with the Pharaoh that was known as Ramesses II.
+But I hold true to the notion, this can't be the case, since Ramesses didn't come along, until Egypt's Nineteenth Royal Family Dynasty, which took place some 150 years later.

-However, I also want to take the time to point out, that it's crucial that we must pay close attention, when it comes to these types of facts.
-For if we try to place this event, into the time period that Ramesses II reigned -- then it's us, that creates a contradiction, when it comes to the Word of God.
+Nevertheless, I also want to take the time to point out, it's crucial that we pay close attention, when it comes to these types of facts.
+For if we try to place this event, into the time period that Ramesses II reigned, then it's us that creates a contradiction, when it comes to the Word of God.
 For example, take note of this particular Scripture:

 "And it came to pass in the 480th year after the children of Israel had come out of the land of Egypt, which was in the fourth year of Solomon's reign over Israel, which was in the month of Ziv, which is the second month, that he began to build the house of the Lord." -- 1 Kings 6:1

-Now again, I'd like to think, that this is extremely important to note.
-Especially since this little detail, lines up with not only the biblical account that records Israel's captivity from within Egypt -- but it also lines up, with Egypt's own secular historical accounts as well.
-Which are secular accounts, that records a time, when the revival of their nation, brings them back, to going back under the rule of one family royal dynasty, instead of two.
+Now again, I'd like to think that this is extremely important to note.
+Especially since this little detail, lines up, with not only the biblical account that records Israel's captivity from within Egypt, but it also lines up, with Egypt's own secular historical accounts as well.
+Secular accounts that have records during a time, when the revival of their nation, brings them back to going back under the rule of one family royal dynasty, instead of two.